Winter Begonia

 Winter Begonia (鬓边不是海棠红 (Bìn Biān Bùshì Hǎitánghóng)) is a 2020 Chinese television series starring Huang Xiaoming, Yin Zheng, and Charmaine Sheh, based on Shui Ru Tian Er's BL web novel of the same name.
 It aired exclusively on iQiyi and tells the story of the close relationship between a shrewd businessman and a Peking opera genius right before the World War II.
 While the original web novel depicted the relationship between the two main men as romantic, the adaptation changed this depiction into a "bromance".

 The show has been praised for its story, visuals and tasteful promotion of Chinese traditional culture, particularly Peking opera. iQiyi released a talk show named Wang Peiyu Peking Opera Show alongside the drama, which features Peking opera performer Wang Peiyu as she elaborates about operatic repertoire/traditions found in Winter Begonia and in real life.

 The series began airing on August 7 on Beijing TV at 19:30 CST.

 Synopsis

 In 1930s Beijing, Shang Xirui (Yin Zheng) is a famous Peking opera dan performer known for his talent and passion for his art.
 He meets Cheng Fengtai (Huang Xiaoming), a businessman who saves him from an unruly audience during a performance.
 Cheng becomes interested in Peking opera and the two men become close.
-Together, they overcome many obstacles including the objection of Fengtai's wife (Charmaine Sheh), and must struggle to preserve their art in the face of the incoming Japanese occupation.
+Together, they overcome many obstacles including the objection of Fengtai's wife (Charmaine Sheh), and must struggle to preserve their art in the face of the approaching Japanese occupation.